 The local community may also be interested in how the plan is progressing, particularly if employee travel has an impact locally, either through traffic movements or parked cars.
-The Travel Plan Coordinator can liaise with Marketing or Communications personnel about the most effective way to communicate with these groups, while other stakeholders can be reached through Annual Reports, Corporate Social Responsibility Reports, and the local or national press.
+The Travel Plan Coordinator can liaise with Marketing or Communications personnel about the most effective way to communicate with these groups.